Yorkcla/Literature-Review-on-Sonification-and-Music/README.md

 ## Files
 - `Primary Dataset`: Primary datasets from the selected 11 libraries.
-- `Firstpool.csv`: Complete data pool from the initial data extraction.
+- `Firstpool.xlsx`: Complete data pool from the initial data extraction.
-- `Secondpool.csv`: Complete data pool from the second data extraction.
+- `Secondpool.xlsx`: Complete data pool from the second data extraction.
-- `Finalpool.csv`: Complete data pool, serving as the final set for the review.
+- `Finalpool.xlsx`: Complete data pool, serving as the final set for the review.
-- `Analysis Result.csv`: Table of overall analysis results from the review.
+- `Analysis Result.xlsx`: Table of overall analysis results from the review.
-- `Extraction Description.csv`: Table detailing the overall extraction with numerical data.
+- `Extraction Description.xlsx`: Table detailing the overall extraction with numerical data.

 ## Usage
 Feel free to download and use these files to gather additional information for reading my review paper or for your further research.